thetrung/fxhash-pfp-pixel/README.md

 * All images need to be the *exact* same size, otherwise they will look skewed
 * All images need to be in the PNG format
 * All images need to be transparent in all spots where lower layers should be seen through
+* All images combined need to be less than 15 megabytes!

 Here is a complete layer structure as an example, with `hair`, `clothes` and `accessories` having custom chances, and `whiteseyes` and `clownoutline` being hidden:
 ```